s0md3v/uro/README.md

 ![uro-demo](https://i.ibb.co/x2tWCC5/uro-demo.png)

 #### Installation
-The recommended way to install uro is through pip as follows:
+The recommended way to install uro is as follows:
 ```
-pip3 install uro
+pipx install uro
 ```
+> Note: If you are using an older version of python, use `pip` instead of `pipx`

 ### Basic Usage
 The quickest way to include uro in your workflow is to feed it data through stdin and print it to your terminal.